1982 Commonwealth Games: Aboriginal movement protests

 The protests, which were followed by large-scale arrests, are a significant event in the history of the Australian Aboriginal rights movement.
 When the Commonwealth Games returned to Australia in 2018 at the Gold Coast, it drew a series of peaceful protests.

-The classic Australian film "Guniwaya Ngigu (We Fight)" documents the Aboriginal protest movement during the Commonwealth Games, and was directed by Madeline McGrady and Tracey Moffatt, and produced by Maureen Watson, Tiga Bayles and Madeline McGrady.
+The documentary Guniwaya Ngigu also called We Fight (1982) follows the Aboriginal protest movement during the Commonwealth Games, and was directed by Madeline McGrady and Tracey Moffatt, and produced by Maureen Watson, Tiga Bayles and Madeline McGrady.

 Legacy

 In 2009 as part of the Q150 celebrations, the 1982 Commonwealth Games were announced as one of the Q150 Icons of Queensland for its role as a "Defining Moment".
 Brisbane also bid for the 1992 Summer Olympics but lost to Barcelona.
 Queensland Premier Annastacia Palaszczuk announced on 9 December 2019 that the state will make an official bid for the 2032 Summer Olympics and Paralympics featuring venues across Brisbane, Gold Coast and Sunshine Coast.
 In 2021, the city won the bid to host the 2032 Summer Olympics and Paralympics.